Click here for a PDF copy of the Sexual Violence Resources at RCTC.

 Allegations of discrimination or harassment are governed by Board Policy 1B.1.

 Subpart A. Sexual violence.
-Sexual violence includes a continuum of conduct that includes sexual assault, and non-forcible sex acts, as well as aiding acts of sexual violence.
+Sexual violence includes a continuum of conduct that includes sexual assault, non-forcible sex acts, dating and relationship violence, stalking, as well as aiding acts of sexual violence.

-Subpart E. System property.
-“System property” means the facilities and land owned, leased, or under the primary control of Minnesota State Colleges and Universities, its Board of Trustees, system office, colleges and universities.
+Subpart G. System property.
+"System property" means the facilities and land owned, leased, or under the primary control of Minnesota State Colleges and Universities, its Board of Trustees, system office, colleges and universities.

-Subpart F. Employee.
-“Employee” means any individual employed by Minnesota State Colleges and Universities, its colleges and universities and system office, including student workers.
+Subpart H. Employee.
+"Employee" means any individual employed by Minnesota State Colleges and Universities, its colleges and universities and system office, including student workers.

-Subpart G. Student.
-The term “student” includes all persons who:
+Subpart I. Student.
+The term "student" includes all persons who:

-3. Are not officially enrolled for a particular term but who have a continuing relationship with the college or university; or
+3) Are not officially enrolled for a particular term but who have a continuing relationship with the college or university; o

 Procedure 1B.3.1 Sexual Violence Procedure